Human-Rights-Map-1008x567

 • From 2012 we’ve ran regular regional events in Spain to build the capacity of our suppliers to drive improvements in working conditions, as part of our global supplier engagement programme.

-• In 2015 Co-op played a pivotal role in creating the Spain Ethical Trade Forums in 2015 for suppliers, which now has the support of ten supermarkets and many key produce importers.
+• In 2015 Co-op played a pivotal role in creating the Spain Ethical Trade Forums (Foros Comercio Ético) in 2015 for suppliers, which now has the support of ten supermarkets and many key produce importers.
 The forums are established in the regions of Murcia, Almeria and Huelva, and provide a safe space for suppliers to share experiences and good practices, discuss their challenges, and work collaboratively to improve working conditions.
-In 2022, the Spanish Ethical Trade Forum officially became an Association due to the growing scope of activities and increasing number of supplier members.
+In 2022, the Forum officially became an Association due to the growing scope of activities and increasing number of supplier members.
+In 2025 it celebrated its ten-year anniversary with an international conference and impact study showcasing progress, shared learning and strengthened collaboration.

 • In 2019 Co-op worked collaboratively with other retailers and Stronger Together to develop a toolkit for suppliers in Spain to reduce the risk of modern slavery and supported the development and roll out of pilot training courses.

 • In 2023 we became a sponsor of Canal Foros which provides a common grievance channel to all workers in the Spanish fresh food industry.
-By the end of 2024, nine grievance mechanisms had been implemented covering 5,100 workers which are trained on how to use it.
+In 2025, 35 sites had fully implemented programmes with nine sites going through the implementation process.

-• We are also participating in the ETI’s “Grievance Mechanisms in Agriculture” project which seeks to improve access to grievance mechanisms for vulnerable workers in agricultural supply chains by: Piloting a process to establish effective operational grievance mechanisms at grower level in Spain and Italy; and supporting a network of civil society organisations in selected countries of origin and transit for migrant workers to share and disseminate accurate information on labour rights and the risk of labour exploitation.
+• We have supported the ETI’s 2 year “Grievance Mechanisms in Agriculture” project which sought to improve access to grievance mechanisms for vulnerable workers in agricultural supply chains by: Piloting a process to establish effective operational grievance mechanisms at grower level in Spain and Italy; and supporting a network of civil society organisations in selected countries of origin and transit for migrant workers to share and disseminate accurate information on labour rights and the risk of labour exploitation.

 Future priorities